shirleyobih1/path-cc.github.io/glossary.md

 - The [CE](#compute-entrypoint-ce), hosted on-prem or off-prem, provide a way for the factory to send resource requests to a compute resource.
-- The factory acts on behalf of an organization the requests resources
+- The factory acts on behalf of an organization the requests resources.
-- If HTCSS is used by the organization the resource start and [EP](#execution-point-ep) and join the [Central Manager](#central-manager)
+- If HTCSS is used by the organization the resource start and [EP](#execution-point-ep) and join the [Central Manager](#central-manager).

 ##### Open Science Pool (OSPool)
 An environment for any scientist or group doing open science in the US.